 Board of Directors

-A successfully retired engineer and entrepreneur in wireless technology, filmmaker, multi-instrumental musician, film soundtrack composer, and a tireless advocate for ocean conservation.
+A successfully retired engineer and entrepreneur in wireless technology, filmmaker, multi-instrumental musician, film soundtrack composer, Duane is a tireless advocate for ocean conservation.
 In 2016, he completed his award winning documentary short film THE END GAME, which focuses on coral bleaching and efforts to mitigate the looming disaster in the oceans.

-Duane is a scuba diver, mountaineer, and a Fellow of the Explorer’s Club.
+Duane is a scuba diver, mountaineer, and a Fellow of the Explorers Club.
 Duane strives to follow in the footsteps of hero Sir David Attenborough and bring the message of an ailing world to a larger audience.

 A concerned environmental advocate and artist, Maureen is retired from a career in marketing and business operations in the development, technology, and government sectors.
 Maureen’s focus is on creating informed dialogue that crosses entrenched partisan lines.

 Nik is a film industry professional and business entrepreneur.
-A Vancouver Film School graduate, Nik has produces and directs documentary films, commercial films, and digital advertising.
+A Vancouver Film School graduate, Nik produces and directs documentary films, commercial films, and digital advertising.

 Dale is a west coast artist, a travel industry professional, and business entrepreneur.
 She brings career experience and vision in media, marketing and sales to the Elements team.